finnianr/Eiffel-Loop/doc/Contents.md

 ````
 **Including logging in your application**

 There are a number of ways to include logging in your application.
-The first is to inherit [$source EL_LOGGED_APPLICATION] in your root class and implement the function `Log_filter` (see below).
+The first is to inherit [$source EL_LOGGED_SUB_APPLICATION] in your root class and implement the function `Log_filter` (see below).
 You must then make sure that init_logging is the first routine called in the application entry make procedure.
 A slightly simpler way is to inherit from class [$source EL_SUB_APPLICATION] in your root class.
 This class has a make procedure already defined which calls init_logging, you only have to implement the procedures initialize and run.
 The routine make must be listed as a creation procedure.

 Inheriting from class [$source EL_SUB_APPLICATION] has some incidental benefits including: